 Over the years, Lake Accesa has been part of various well-known legends, often originating from the lake’s very unusual name (the lake that lights up), but also due to the presence of Etruscan finds and due to the lake’s abnormal depth.

-In just a few minutes, where there were once dwellings, farmyards and the gathered harvest, a dark lake appeared that gave out reddish flashes.
+Just a few minutes later, where there were once dwellings, farmyards and the gathered harvest, a dark lake appeared that gave out reddish flashes.
 The legend insists that even today, if you go to the banks of the lake on 26th July, you may hear the singing of the peasants, the bellowing of the oxen and the ringing of the bells which once animated the ancient village.